What was the Holocaust? An overview of key events

 As well as Jews, other 'undesirables' of the Nazi regime were also targeted, including homosexuals, Gypsies, and Jehovah's Witnesses.

-In an effort to understand the sheer scale of the camp system and the killings that occurred within them, members of the German population were interviewed and asked about them.
+In an effort to understand the sheer scale of the camp system and the killings that occurred within them, members of the German population were interviewed.

 While some Germans claimed that they knew nothing about the existence of the concentration camps, nor what they were used for, many others were complicit or actively participated in the Nazi regime's actions.